robinrodricks/FluentFTP/FluentFTP.BouncyCastle/SECURITY-REVIEW.md

 servers.
 They exercise TLS streams and FluentFTP login; they are not end-to-end file transfer tests.

+On 2026-09-13, revision `e29848dc` also passed all 85 adapter tests against the minimum FluentFTP 48.0.3 NuGet package on both Windows/.NET 8.0.25 and .NET 10.0.8, with zero failures or skips.
+The existing local compatibility harness references the adapter project and links the adapter tests, but references FluentFTP as a package rather than the in-repository core project.
+Its net8.0 run uses the net8.0 adapter; its net10.0 run uses the net9.0 adapter.
+The resolved dependency and copied FluentFTP DLL were checked against the 48.0.3 package, including SHA-256 equality.
+Results remain in the local review artifacts; this harness is not part of hosted CI.
+This verifies loopback compatibility at the dependency minimum, not physical printer transfers with that core version.

 ## Remaining limits

 Cipher review date: 2026-09-13.
 The adapter preserves the original Bouncy Castle